BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 - **Create a self-service interface** for teams to control their own application migrations
 - **Target specific subsets of users** and enable sticky canaries, which will ensure that a subset of users are always redirected to our new cluster

+---

+*Many thanks to all contributors and reviewers of this article, and especially to our beloved Lead at the time: [Vincent Gallissot](https://github.com/vgallissot)*